This is my search section here

 [QUESTIONS?]

-Now of course, this does not mean that we learn about God primarily by being parents – any more than that we learn about the relationship of Christ and the church primarily by being married.
-The divine image is stamped on our families as a clue to the divine treasure; it is not the divine treasure itself.
+Now of course in these isolated texts, this doesn’t mean that we learn about God primarily by being parents—any more than that we learn about the relationship of Christ and the church primarily by being married.
+But this divine metaphor is stamped on our parenthood and families in a similar way that an X marks the spot on a treasure map.
+The X on the map marks the divine image to find the divine treasure; it is not the divine treasure itself—only God himself is that treasure.

-But still, consider the enormous implications for our church and families in understanding that God intends to project His image in part through parent-child relationships:
+But still, consider the enormous implications for our families in understanding that God’s care is a pattern for our care:

 • It keeps us from viewing children as obstacles.
 Some of us may be tempted to think that having children is not that important, and can even be a barrier to godly ambition and valuable Christian service.
 But if parent-child relationships are commanded and bear witness to God’s very nature, then nothing could be further from the truth.
 Children are not obstacles to ministry; their very presence is a kind of ministry.

 • It keeps us from viewing children as idols.
 Others of us are tempted to worship their children.
-Fathers and mothers, or even singles, who put children on pedestals need to be reminded that God did not imbue families with the divine image so that we can worship them, but so that we can worship Him.
-By all means, let’s build up our homes – but as a means of glorifying God!
+Fathers and mothers, or even singles, who put children on a pedestal need to be reminded that God did not instill families with the divine image so that we can worship the family, but so that we can worship Him.
+By all means, let’s build up our homes upon our worship—but as a means of glorifying God and not our children!

 • It keeps us from overlooking Without a theological understanding for the role of children, many of us simply overlook them.
 If we’re single, we view them as someone else’s responsibility and unimportant to our life as Christians, and our life as a church.
-If we're parents, we may view them as little more than mere objects of evangelism.
+If we're parents, we may view them as little more than mere objects to be evangelized.

 Why is it so easy for us to develop a distorted view of children, or to overlook them?
 It’s probably in large measure because we simply fail to view children and families in their proper biblical light.
 But as we have seen already, that ought not to be the case, given all the Bible has to say about it.